 - Redeem for statement credits in any amount at any time.
 You can also redeem rewards for purchases at Amazon (at checkout).

-- Earn $200 bonus cash as an early spend bonus when you spend at least $500 on eligible purchases within the first three months.
+- Earn $200 after you spend $500 in eligible purchases in the first three months.

 - Enjoy 0% APR on purchases and balance transfers for the first 15 months from account opening.
 Thereafter, variable regular APR applies.